Jordan-05-ochieng/final-checkpoint/README.md

 Easily Extendable: The app is built with future enhancements in mind, such as fetching data from a real movie API.

 Getting Started
 To run this project locally, simply save the code as index.html and open the file in your web browser.
-No special setup or build tools are required.]
+No special setup or build tools are required.

+Live Demo
+You can view a live demo of the application here: [Your GitHub Pages URL]

 Technologies Used
 HTML5